Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • the course of bronchial asthma;

-• spinal cord pathologies, for example, poliomyelitis;
+• pathologies of the spinal cord, for example, polio;

 • irrational use of drugs;